 2. Congressional Bills and Resolutions 93 through 114th Congresses.

 This file currently bills AND resolutions through the 114th Congress.
 The resolutions are not labeled for topic.
 Please note that the topic system has changed slightly (see the codebook page for details)

 To open the 93-144 file, unpack it using an unzip program.
 Then open a recent version of Excel, go to 'data' then 'from text' (on the left).
 Choose the csv file you downloaded.
 Then choose 'my data has headers,' 'next,' and then the delimiter is semi-colon.
 (The 80-92 file is tab delimited .txt.)

 The 80-92 file has 229,317 records.
-The 93-114 file has 294,338 records.Please confirm that the row numbers are corrent and that the columns have lined up properly.
+The 93-114 file has 294,524 records.Please confirm that the row numbers are correct and that the columns have lined up properly.
 In addition, we strongly recommend computing frequencies or crosstabs for variables of interest.